jonathanleinola/TrafficSim/plan/README.md

 <br/>
 ## Basic features: ##

 The minimal feature requirements are presented in figure 2.
-It is divided into 6 different classes and the workload of them is separated between our team in the 4th section of this document “collaboration and contribution”.
+It is divided into 6 different classes and the workload of these  classes is divided between our team in the 4th section of this document “collaboration and contribution”.
 We have agreed on some common practices to use c++11 as a base standard for the code and apply the coding style, file naming, etc learned from the course to the project.
 Of course, the rule number one is to never commit broken code.
 In addition, to commit small units at a time is considered as a good practice.

 ![2](basicFeatures.png)